Enteroendocrine cell: I cell

-I cells secrete cholecystokinin (CCK), and are located in the duodenum and jejunum.
+I cells secrete cholecystokinin (CCK), and have the highest mucosal density in the duodenum with a decreasing amount throughout the small intestine.
 They modulate bile secretion, exocrine pancreas secretion, and satiety.

 G cell

-Stomach enteroendocrine cells, which release gastrin, and stimulate gastric acid secretion.
+Stomach enteroendocrine cells, known as G cells release gastrin, and stimulate gastric acid secretion.

 Enterochromaffin cell

 Enterochromaffin cells are enteroendocrine and neuroendocrine cells with a close similarity to adrenomedullary chromaffin cells secreting serotonin.

 Enterochromaffin-like cell

 Enterochromaffin-like cells or ECL cells are a type of neuroendocrine cell secreting histamine.

 N cell

-Located in the jejunum, N cells release neurotensin, and control smooth muscle contraction.
+Located in an increasing manner throughout the small intestine, with the highest levels found in the in ileum, N cells release neurotensin, and control smooth muscle contraction.

 S cell

-S cells secrete secretin from the duodenum and jejunum, and stimulate exocrine pancreatic secretion.
+S cells secrete secretin mostly from the duodenum, but also in decreasing amounts throughout the rest of the small intestine, and stimulate exocrine pancreatic secretion.

 D cell

 Also called Delta cells, D cells secrete somatostatin.